phpspec/phpspec/docs/manual/getting-started.rst

     247ms

 There are heaps of resources out there already if you would like to read more about the TDD/SpecBDD cycle.
-Here are just a couple for you look at:
+Here are just a couple for you to look at:

 1. `The Rspec Book <http://www.amazon.com/RSpec-Book-Behaviour-Development-Cucumber/dp/1934356379>`_